minerva-university/cs162-hc-history/ai-summary/README.md

 # 📚 AI Summary Tool for Student Feedback

-This project uses OpenAI’s GPT models to generate natural language summaries from student feedback data stored in the `assignment_scores` view of a SQLite database.
+This project uses OpenAI's GPT models to generate natural language summaries from student feedback data stored in the `assignment_scores` view of a SQLite database.
 The summaries are saved into structured tables to support analysis, reporting, or visualization.

 ---